On the classification of ALE K\"ahler manifolds: Introduction

 \subsection{Acknowledgements}

-The first author is partially supported by NSF grant DMS-1514709.
-The second author acknowledges the support of the Simons Foundation's "Collaboration Grant for Mathematicians", Award \#281266, while the the third author is partially supported by the NSF grant DMS-1007114.
+The first author is partially supported by NSF grant DMS-1745517.
+The second author acknowledges the support of the Simons Foundation's "Collaboration Grant for Mathematicians", Award \#281266, while the the third author is partially supported by the NSF grant DMS-1710970.
+The authors are thankful to Lucian B\u adescu, Claude LeBrun and Jeff Viaclovsky for their comments on the paper, and to J\'anos Koll\'ar for his help with the proof of Theorem \ref{finiteness}.
 The third author would like to thank IHP for hospitality where this project started.